 1 Blog consistently

 One of the easiest ways to get your blog to stand out is simply by consistently working on it.
 It’s so easy to start a blog, but it’s not quite as easy to run a blog.
 There are millions of forgotten blogs that were started during a moment of inspiration, only to be left in the dust like the pair of rollerblades I got for Christmas when I was 10.
 Even if it’s just once or twice a week, blogging in a consistent style and tone will help you build your readership and gain a following.
 People like to know that when they come back, there will be new, great content.
+It also helps to have a good web hosting service, for example, something like hostiserver, to give your blog a home that you can control.

 2 Be consistent in quality